GennadiyZakharov/nextflow-crash-course/docs/nextflow-usage.md

 ## Command-line parameters

-In the most simple way, to ru a workflow, you only need to specify the name of the workflow script:
+In the most simple way, to run a workflow, you only need to specify the name of the workflow script:
 ```bash
 nextflow run example-01/find_matches.nf
 ```